arapaima-uk/source.arapaima-uk.github.io/content/post/2017-03-14-inserting-marked-transaction-ssdt-deployment.md

 | Transaction ID | Current LSN            | Transaction Name | Operation      | Description                                                                                     | Transaction SID                                            | name              |
 |----------------|------------------------|------------------|----------------|-------------------------------------------------------------------------------------------------|------------------------------------------------------------|-------------------|
 | 0000:000004f2  | 00000022:000005e8:0001 | update_auths     | LOP_BEGIN_XACT | 2017/03/14 20:34:44:637;update_auths;0x0105000000000005150000004cca9a3fa9173a6eba0c5dc9e9030000          | 0x0105000000000005150000004CCA9A3FA9173A6EBA0C5DC9E9030000 | ARAPAIMA\Arapaima |

+There are also some things of note in msdb: